 NOTE: The last day to register to vote for the November 4, 2014 Election is October 20.

 Vote-by-mail allows a voter to submit their ballot for a given election by mail.
 To request a mail ballot be sent to you, click here.

 NOTE: The last day to submit a vote-by-mail application to the Orange County Registrar of Voters is October 28.

-To view a list of current campaign disclosure filers and political action committees, click here.
+A list current campaign disclosure filers and political action committees, and campaign statements filed after January 1, 2014, are available online by here.
 Copies of campaign statements filed prior to January 1, 2014 are available in the City Clerk's Office.
-Campaign statements filed after January 1, 2014 are available online by here.
 Additional information on campaign financing is available by clicking here.